 The Bamboo Garden

 The Bamboo Garden is our newest feature in the garden.
 Spot a variety of Arisaema and Hostas nestled under graceful arching clumps of exotic bamboo.
 This garden bed also features many of shade and sun loving perennials including ferns and soloman seals.

 Moidart also has a wholesale nursery (not open to the public) propagating rare, unusual and collectable plants.

-However, there is a retail section in the car park from which visitors can purchase some of these rare plants throughout the year (9.30am to 2pm Monday to Friday and wile the garden is open.)
+However, there is a retail section in the car park from which visitors can purchase some of these rare plants throughout the year (Every Thursday, Friday and Saturday 9am to 2pm and while the garden is open.)

 When to visit:

 Moidart garden is open to the general public daily from 10.00am to 4.00pm during Spring (last entry 3.30pm) – for dates check our calendar.